IBM/blackbox-ai-models-explained-using-cortexcertifai/README.md

 Single-user deployment running in a cloud-hosted VM

 Certifai Enterprise
-Multi-user server deployment running in Kubernetes, plus the Certifai AI Risk Assessment Questionnaire and Policy Select compliance toolset
+Multi-user server deployment running in Kubernetes, plus the Certifai AI Risk Assessment Questionnaire and Policy Select compliance toolset.

+This code pattern demonstrates how to use Certifai Toolkit for creating scans to evaluate the performance of multiple predictive models.

 # How does Certifai work?
 Data Scientists create scan definitions, which are comprised of: